massimiliano96-university-projects/ALS_Bayesian_Analysis/model1/readme.md

 This is the first model of this project, the aim is investigating the trend of ALSFRS with respect ot the time (Delta).
 Of course we expect the ALSFRS as a decreasing function of time.

 ## Model
-We adopted a Mixed effect fraimwork for ore models:
+We adopted a Mixed effect framework for ore models:

 ALSFRS(t) = beta_0 + beta_1 * t + theta_0 + theta_1* t + epsilon